aroellin/aroellin.github.io/index.md

 ## News

-* The [65th ISI World Statistics Congress](https://www.isi-next.org/conferences/wsc2025/) is going to take place in The Hague, Netherlands, 13–17 July 2025, and I'm honoured to serve as Chair of the Scientific Programme Committee.
+* The [65th ISI World Statistics Congress](https://www.isi-next.org/conferences/wsc2025/) is going to take place in The Hague, Netherlands, 5-9 October 2025 (new dates!), and I'm honoured to serve as Chair of the Scientific Programme Committee.
 [Call for Invited Paper Sessions Proposals is open](https://www.isi-next.org/conferences/wsc2025/ipsproposals_2025/)!
 * Do check out our new [MSc in Data Science for Sustainability](https://www.stat.nus.edu.sg/prospective-students/graduate-programme/msc-in-data-science-for-sustainability/)!
 * We have tenure-track positions in statistics, data science and related areas; do not hesitate to contact me or apply through [mathjobs.org](https://www.mathjobs.org/jobs/jobs/22533).
 * Our department is offering new departmental postdoc positions!
 Do not hesitate to contact me or apply through [mathjobs.org](https://www.mathjobs.org/jobs/jobs/24017).